Robert May, Baron May of Oxford: Public life

 May held subsidiary appointments as executive trustee of the Nuffield Foundation, member of the board of the United Kingdom Sports Institute, foundation trustee of the Gates Trust (University of Cambridge), chairman of the board of trustees of the Natural History Museum, trustee of the Royal Botanic Gardens, Kew, independent member of the Joint Nature Conservation Committee, trustee of World Wildlife Fund-UK, president of the British Ecological Society, and member of the Committee on Climate Change.

 In 1996, May asked Ig Nobel to stop awarding prizes to British scientists because this might lead the public to treat worthwhile research less seriously (see Criticism of Ig Nobel).

 Climate change co-operation

-Although an atheist since age 11, May stated that religion may help society deal with climate change.
+Although an atheist since his youth, May stated that religion may help society deal with climate change.
 While referring to what he believed to be a rigid structure of fundamentalist religion, he stated that the co-operational aspects of non-fundamentalist religion may in fact help with climate change.
 When asked if religious leaders should be doing more to persuade people to combat climate change, he stated that it was absolutely necessary.
-May also estimated that there may be approximately 7 million species present in the Earth, both animal and plant combined.